 DNA is the source code of life, it stores the instructions for protein synthesis.
 Proteins itself are the workhorses of our cells and carry out all crucial functions necessary for human life.
 To create proteins, our DNA is transcribed in messenger RNA (mRNA) which transports the information encoded in the nucleus' DNA to the cytoplasm, where the ribosomes convert it into proteins.

 mRNA-based vaccines use an mRNA sequence that codes for a disease-specific protein (antigen).
-This sequence is translated by the human body into the corresponding antigen and is displayed on the cell surface where it is recognized by the immune system, preparing it to fight the real thing.
+This sequence is translated by the human body into the corresponding antigen and is displayed on the cell surface where it is recognized by the immune system.

 Proteins are large biological macromolecules that are essential parts of organisms and participate in virtually every process within cells.
 Proteins are created through the process of gene expression, in which genetic information from DNA is transcribed into messenger RNA (mRNA) in the cell nucleus.
 Next, the mRNA gets translated by ribosome in the cytoplasm into functional proteins.
 RNAs are long polymeric nucleic acid molecules composed of four different building bases, the so-called nucleotides.
 Although RNA is transcribed with only four bases, these can be linked in unique orders and modified in numerous ways as the RNAs mature.
 Hence, RNA has the capacity to encode an extensive variety of protein(s) of interest, and hence can be used as vehicles to transfer a broad spectrum of disease-specific antigens for prophylactic vaccination against many infectious disease or proteins via gene supplementation therapies for rare genetic disorders.